darwinia-network/workshop/2020-05-04/README.md

 - get the container id then attach into
   - `docker container list`
   - `docker exec -it <container_id> bash`
-  - The `-leoc=trace` will open the trace level logging for offchain worker
+  - The `-leth-offchain=trace` will open the trace level logging for offchain worker
   - logs are saved in /var/log/supervisor
   - Comparing logs with [source code](https://github.com/darwinia-network/darwinia-common/blob/master/frame/bridge/eth/offchain/src/lib.rs)